 The 1901 Discovery Expedition… was a landmark in British Antarctic exploration history.
 Led by Scott, the mission was to carry out scientific research and geographical exploration, which was achieved in spades.
 Scott and his team, which included Ernest Shackleton, discovered the existence of the only snow-free Antarctic valleys, the Cape Crozier emperor penguin colony, King Edward VII Land and the Polar Plateau.

 The 1907 Nimrod Expedition… was the first expedition Shackleton led to the Antarctic.
 The mission was to be the first to the South Pole.
-His team came agonisingly close, but ultimately failed, turning back 112 miles short.
+His team came agonisingly close, but ultimately failed, turning back less than 100 nautical miles short.
 Nevertheless, at the time this was by far the longest southern polar journey undertaken.
 The achievements attracted nationwide interest and made Shackleton a public hero.

 Mount Erebus… is the second highest and most active volcano in Antarctica, with an elevation of 3794 metres.
 It was first summited by Shackleton’s team during his 1907 Nimrod Expedition.